jeffrom/logd/WORK.md

 # COMPLETED

+* [X] audit all panics: we should only panic when there's a fatal error.
 * [X] correctly read when partition 0 has been deleted
   * [X] reads/writes after startup should work
   * [X] should return a not found error